jamespeapen/swayconfig.vim/README.md

 + something.i3config
 + something.i3.config

-> This way you can keep you file clean somewhere in a dotfile repository and have it symlinked to ~/.i3/config
+> This way you can keep your file clean somewhere in a dotfile repository and have it symlinked to ~/.i3/config

-If you don't want to then you can always do:
+If you don't want to, then you can always do:
 ```vim
 :set ft=i3config
 ```